openfaas/faasd/README.md

 * faas-containerd runs on 172.19.0.1:8081

 * Now go to the gateway's IP address as shown above on port 8080, i.e. http://172.19.0.3:8080 - you can also use this address to deploy OpenFaaS Functions via the `faas-cli`.

+* basic-auth

+    You will then need to get the basic-auth password, it is written to `$GOPATH/src/github.com/alexellis/faasd/basic-auth-password` if you followed the above instructions.
+The default Basic Auth username is `admin`, which is written to `$GOPATH/src/github.com/alexellis/faasd/basic-auth-user`, if you wish to use a non-standard user then create this file and add your username (no newlines or other characters)

 #### Installation with systemd